physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/SC-module.md

     title= "SCR Inflection"
     id="no-split-scr"
     no_shadow = true
-    caption="
-    An SCR that has not been split at its inflection points; i.e., superimposed SCRs detection is disabled.
-The rising edge of the SCR clearly features an inflection point around t = 1935.4 s; and one less distinguishable inflection point at t = 1933.5 s.
+    caption="An SCR that has not been split at its inflection points; i.e., superimposed SCRs detection is disabled.
+The rising edge of the SCR clearly features an inflection point around t = 1935.4 s; and one less distinguishable inflection point at t = 1933.5 s." %}
-    " %}